AliElba/cash-circle-fe/readme.md

 Enable automatic updates of the Android/IOS build when you make changes to your app `ionic build`
+`npm run sync` Use this command to sync android folder and then check if permissions are added to the xml manifest.
+`ionic cap run android --device -l --external` enable Live Reload to see changes instantly without rebuilding `ionic cap run android --livereload`
+`ionic cap run ios --livereload`

 `ionic cap build android`
 `ionic cap build ios`
-`ionic capacitor run android --livereload`
-`ionic capacitor run ios --livereload`
-`ionic cap run android --device -l --external` enable Live Reload to see changes instantly without rebuilding

 Debug in Chrome DevTools